CristopherRL/agentic_poc/README.md

 **Structured Store: SQLite**
 - **Justification (POC):**
-  - Zero-configuration, file-based database.
+  - **Zero-configuration:** File-based database that requires no server setup or connection configuration.
 Perfect for local development and demos.
+  - **Easy to use locally:** No need to install, configure, or connect to a separate database server.
+Simply works out of the box.
+  - **Ideal for POC:** With small datasets, SQLite provides excellent performance without the overhead of managing a database server.
-  - SQLAlchemy provides abstraction layer.
+  - **SQLAlchemy abstraction:** Provides abstraction layer.
 Migration to Postgres/Snowflake requires only changing the connection string.
   - **Production path:** Migrate to managed Postgres (Azure Database for PostgreSQL) for concurrency and scale.

 **Vector Store: FAISS (CPU)**
 - **Justification (POC):**
-  - Local, file-based vector index.
-No external dependencies.
+  - **Local and lightweight:** File-based vector index with no external dependencies.
+No need for a separate vector database service.
+  - **Perfect for small datasets:** With a small number of documents (contracts, manuals), FAISS provides efficient similarity search without infrastructure overhead.
+  - **Ideal for POC:** The amount of data is small, making FAISS the correct choice for a proof-of-concept that needs to run locally.
-  - LangChain wrappers provide consistent API.
+  - **LangChain wrappers:** Provides consistent API.
 Migration to Azure AI Search/Pinecone requires only changing the `load_vector_store()` implementation.
   - **Production path:** Migrate to managed vector store (Azure AI Search) for scale, security, and hybrid search capabilities.

 **Why not a single database?**